Are you a gun owner? We know that you are and we have a serious discussion for you.

 - When will I receive Concealed Carry Magazine?
 Good question.
 I had to do some digging, but I found that it really depends on the publish date.
 The magazine publishes new issues every 45 days, so you may need to wait up to 45 days to receive your issue.
 There are 8 issues before your renewal date.
 The USCCA app or Membership Dashboard will provide you with online, digital access to the magazine.
 It’s filled with a lot of great information, so make sure to read your issues when they’re available.

 Your spouse and relatives receive coverage, and any person in your care will also receive coverage if they’re under 21 – that’s impressive.
 The company will also be there to help you through every question you have if you need to file a claim.

 Representatives are there day and night, all year long, to answer your difficult questions and help you file a claim.

 What’s really nice is that you can also contact USCCA whenever you want.
-The insurance provider will be ready and waiting to answer any other questions you have.
+As the leading self defense insurance provider will be ready and waiting to answer any other questions you have.
 If you would rather to talk a representative online, you also have that option.

 The company will answer all of your questions to the best of their ability.

 For me, being able to reach out to the company and talk to someone directly is huge.
 Few companies offer that benefit.

 If you want the best insurance, you’ll find two powerhouses pitted against each other: USCCA and NRA Carry Guard.
 Which is the better option?
 I go with USCCA.
 Here’s why: